 RSE Scotland Asia Partnerships Higher Education Research Fund

-- 25/10/2021 12:00 pm
+- 26/10/2023 12:00 pm

-The RSE Scotland Asia Partnerships Higher education Research (SAPHIRE) Fund is a new grant scheme funded by the Scottish Government with the aim of enhancing the existing international research partnerships between Scottish universities, research institutes and partners in Australia, India, Japan, Pakistan, South Korea, Singapore and the Association of Southeast Asian Nations (ASEAN).
-Funding is available to Scottish universities, with the stated objectives of enabling research to include a focus on environmental issues and climate change; expanding existing research partnerships (e.g. to other Scottish universities/consortia); developing a practical application for the research and engagement with industry, and widening the scope of the existing partnership.
+The RSE Scotland Asia Partnerships Higher education Research (SAPHIRE) Fund is a new grant scheme funded by the Scottish Government aimed at developing new, as well as enhancing and adding value to existing international research partnerships between Scottish universities, research institutes and partners in Australia, India, Indonesia, Japan, Pakistan, New Zealand, Singapore, and South Korea.
+Funding is available to Scottish universities and research institutes, with the stated objectives of enabling research to include a focus on environmental issues and climate change; developing new or expanding existing research partnerships (e.g. to other Scottish universities/consortia); developing a practical application for the research and engagement with industry, and widening the scope of the existing partnership.

 - relate to one of the themes highlighted below.

 - are already receiving peer-reviewed funding (from UK or international funding bodies).
 For new projects, the applicant needs to have experience/ track record of being awarded peer-reviewed funding.

 - include a partner from either Australia, India, Indonesia, Japan, Pakistan, New Zealand, Singapore, and South Korea.
 Projects can include additional partners from other countries.

 - Industry participation welcomed as part of consortia.

 a.
 Clean Energy and Environment (inc. animal welfare)

 b.
 Digital, Physics and Space, Advanced Manufacturing

 e.
 Health (Medicine and life sciences inc. public health)